Form 8.3 - The Vanguard Group, Inc.: Vistry Group plc

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerZurückhaltung vor EZB-Entscheid: SMI schwenkt auf Erholungskurs ein -- DAX mit Gewinnen -- Asiens Börsen schliessen uneinheitlich
+Börse aktuell - Live TickerVor EZB-Entscheid: US-Börsen fester -- SMI im Minus -- DAX wenig bewegt -- Asiens Börsen schliessen mehrheitlich in Rot

-Am heimischen Aktienmarkt geht es im Dienstagshandel aufwärts.
-Der DAX leitet ebenfalls einen Erholungskurs ein.
-In Fernost präsentierten sich die Börsen mit unterschiedlichen Tendenzen.
+Der heimische Aktienmarkt verbucht zur Wochenmitte Abschläge.
+Der deutsche Leitindex macht seine Verluste im Verlauf wett.
+Die US-Börsen präsentieren sich am Mittwoch freundlich.
+In Fernost bewegten sich die Börsen vorwiegend auf rotem Terrain.

 finanzen.net News